 |Server Interface or User Experience||It only offers a point-to-point connection through a secured, encrypted tunnel.
 The processing in a VPN takes place on a user system.
 Therefore, in a VPN, the user experience depends entirely on the system you use (a PC or a Mac).||All users in a VDI work on their friendly Windows system interface.
 This enhances the comfort factor for all the users.
 An administrator may even allow you to customize (to some extent) your desktop interface to your liking.
 That way, you can give your desktop interface the look and feel that you are most accustomed to.|

-|The VPN connection can slow down significantly depending upon the amount of data being transferred and the amount of encryption done.
-The connection speeds also depend significantly on the user’s hardware||VDI is faster and offers better performance and user satisfaction with its compartmentalized, dedicated resources for each user.|
+|System Performance||The VPN connection can slow down significantly depending on the amount of data being transferred and the amount of encryption done.
+The connection speeds also depend significantly on the user’s hardware.||VDI is faster and offers better performance and user satisfaction with its compartmentalized, dedicated resources for each user.|

-|It costs less as you can continue to use your existing systems with minimum installations or add-ons.||It is costlier because VDI implementation requires an additional layer of software.|
+|Costing||It costs less as you can continue to use your existing systems with minimum installations or add-ons.||It is costlier because VDI implementation requires an additional layer of software.|

-|Your data is protected through an encrypted tunnel.||In VDI, the system security largely depends upon the system administrator.|
+|Data Security and Privacy||Your data is protected through an encrypted tunnel.||In VDI, the system security largely depends upon the system administrator.|

-|Once the initial setup is done, a VPN requires the least amount of maintenance among all the major remote access solutions.||Needs all updates and patches to be reflected throughout all virtual machines.|
+|Maintenance||Once the initial setup is done, a VPN requires the least amount of maintenance among all the major remote access solutions.||Needs all updates and patches to be reflected throughout all virtual machines.|

 Both VPN and VDI require huge engineering efforts to implement and get going.
 With a VDI, you need to think about IOPS (Input/Output operations per second), disk images, servers, printing, application layering, user profiles, login times, number of GPUs, monitors, bandwidth, and pixels, user updates, patches, etcetera.
 It takes great effort to understand it all.